Bears with Hats and Independence Polynomials: Fractional Hat Chromatic Number

 Let $\bar{h} = \ell, \bar{g} = \ell \cdot g/h$.
 By Observation~\ref{obs:Monotonicity} for $k = \ell / h$, the game $(G,\bar{h},\bar{g})$ is winning.
 Let $h' = \ell$ and $g' = \ell\cdot q/p$.
 Since $p/q \leq h/g$ by the assumption, it holds that $g' \geq \bar{g}$.
 Thus, the bears have a strategy for $(G,h',g')$, as we increased the number of guesses and the hatness does not change ($h' = \bar{h} = \ell$).
 Moreover, $h'/g' = p/q = r'$. \end{proof}

 It is straight-forward to prove a generalization of Lemma~\ref{lem:Monotonicity} for non-uniform games.
 However, for simplicity, we state it only for the uniform games.
-By the proof of the previous lemma, we know that we can use a strategy for $(G,h,g)$ to create a strategy for a game $(G, k\cdot h, k \cdot g + \ell)$ for arbitrary $k,\ell \in \N$.
-A question is if we can do it in general: Can we derive a winning strategy if we decrease the fraction $h/g$, but the hatness $h$ and the guessing number $g$ are changed arbitrarily?
+By the proof of the previous lemma, we know that we can use a strategy for $(G,h,g)$ to create a strategy for a game $(G, k\cdot h, k \cdot g + \ell)$ for arbitrary $k,\ell \in \N$ where $k \cdot g + \ell \le k\cdot h$.
+However, it is unclear whether this also holds in general, i.e., given a winning strategy for a fractional hat chromatic number $h/g$, is it always possible to have a winning strategy for a decreased fraction $h'/g' < h/g$ where the hatness $h'$ and the guessing number $g'$ can be changed arbitrarily?
 It is true for cliques.
 We show in Section~\ref{sec:FirstSteps} that the bears win the game $(K_n, h, g)$ if and only if $h/g \leq n$.
 However, it is not true in general.
 For example, for $n$ large enough it holds that $\hat{\mu}(P_n) \geq 3$, as we show in Section~\ref{sec:Applications} that $\hat{\mu}(P_n)$ converges to 4 when $n$ goes to infinity.
 However, Butler et al.~\cite{Butler08Intro} proved that $\mu(T) = 2$ for any tree $T$.
 Thus, the bears lose the game $(P_n, 3, 1)$.